Spike Lee: I'm done watching Knicks at MSG this season - WHIZ News

 “They never said when the thing changed, so why not call me?”
 Lee said.
 “When my deposit’s due, this astronomical price for Knicks tickets and I’m one day late, my phone is ringing off the hook.”

 Lee has long been one of the Knicks’ most visible and demonstrative fans.
-He spoke to MSG executive chairman James Dolan at halftime Monday and was still in his sideline seat in the fourth quarter.
+He spoke to Dolan at halftime Monday and was still in his sideline seat in the fourth quarter.

 The Knicks said Lee and Dolan had resolved the issue at halftime, though Lee disputed that.